davide-bacchini/thesis-ai-manufacturing-chemistry/README.md

 These signals are grouped by company to identify patterns in hiring, geography, seniority, and business focus.

-The goal is not to claim that every capability is already deployed.
-The goal is to understand where companies are investing, based on visible external evidence.
+The key output is a map of visible capability building.
+The pipeline does not assume that a capability is already deployed only because a company is hiring for it.
+Instead, job postings are treated as a first signal of where the company is investing talent and technical resources.

 ## From hiring signals to company reports

+For each company, the pipeline first identifies the strongest capability signals from core technical roles.
+These signals are then used to guide the search for supporting evidence in public sources.

-For each company, the pipeline produces a structured report that connects three types of evidence:
+The company report connects three types of evidence:

 | Source | Role in the analysis |
 | :-- | :-- |